rhythnic/meteor-mdl-ux/README.md

 ## MDL ##
 [Material Design Lite](http://www.getmdl.io/index.html) (MDL) is a CSS/Javascript framework similar to Bootstrap, but for [Material Design](https://www.google.com/design/spec/material-design/introduction.html).

-The issue with using MDL in Meteor is that the MDL components are configured on page load, but then they don't adapt to reactive changes in Blaze, Meteor's templating engine.

-These templates fix that by listening for changes and calling the appropriate methods inside of MDL to re-initialize the component.

-## Components ##
-MDL consists of many css classes and about a dozen JavaScript components.
-* MaterialLayout
-* MaterialButton
-* MaterialCheckbox
-* MaterialIconToggle
-* MaterialMenu
-* MaterialProgress
-* MaterialRadio
-* MaterialSlider
-* MaterialSpinner
-* MaterialSwitch
-* MaterialTabs
-* MaterialTextfield
-* MaterialTooltip
-* MaterialDataTable
+This MDL package has two advantages.
+The first is a universal wrapping template that will initialize all MDL components contained in the wrapper.
+This fascilitates initializing any group of components whenever you want.
+The second advantage is the convenience templates, which help reduce code size.
+Convenience templates also call MDL methods reactively to "refresh" the template.

-You can find usage instructions for these components on the [MDL website](http://www.getmdl.io/index.html).
+You can find usage instructions for MDL components on the [MDL website](http://www.getmdl.io/index.html).

 ## MDL CSS ##
 This package doesn't link to the MDL css file.
 This is so you can choose any theme.
 First, link to the CSS file in a head tag.